 Astonisher operator are passed on to the next error handler in the sequence of error handlers (that is, to the containing module's error

-handler, or to the handler for the calling module, or to StreamBase Server.
+handler, or to the handler for the calling module, or to the containing server.

 A module's Error Output Stream, if any, flows to the containing module.
-This process continues up the chain of modules to the top-level StreamBase application module, and then to the StreamBase Server instance running the application.
-It is the Server that performs the action designated in the action field of each error tuple.
+This process continues up the chain of modules to the top-level EventFlow module, and then to the StreamBase server instance running the module.
+It is the server that performs the action designated in the action field of each error tuple.